voxmedia/open-source-contribution-guidelines/README.md

 ## Code of conduct

 We aim to make our open source work a welcoming and harassment-free community for people of all races, gender and trans statuses, sexual orientations, physical abilities, physical appearances, and beliefs.
-We provide this code of conduct not because we anticipate bad behavior from our community—which, in our experience, is overwhelmingly kind and civil, but because we believe a clear code of conduct is a necessary part of building a respectful community space.
+We provide this code of conduct not because we anticipate bad behavior from our community—which, in our experience, is overwhelmingly kind and civil—but because we believe a clear code of conduct is a necessary part of building a respectful community space.

 If you contribute to a Vox Media repository, you agree to: